gazebosim/sdf_tutorials/urdf/sdf_extensions.md

 Fixed joint lumping (aka joint reduction), in the URDF to SDFormat conversion is the process of taking the child link of a *fixed* joint and merging all of its contents into the parent link.
+It is an optimization that benefits maximal coordinate physics engines by reducing the number of constraints needed to simulate the model.
 The process preserves the total mass of the two links and computes the center of mass and moment of inertia of the resultant link.
 All `visual` and `collision` elements present in the child link are moved to the parent link with appropriate pose offsets.
 The fixed joint